 Rockwell, Norman, 1894–1978, American illustrator, b.
 New York City.
-An enormously popular illustrator, Rockwell specialized in warm and humorous scenes of everyday small-town life.
-Best known for his magazine covers, notably for the Saturday Evening Post, he developed a style of finely drawn realism with a wealth of anecdotal detail.
-Rockwell's poster series on the Four Freedoms was widely circulated during World War II.
-The artist lived the last 25 years of his life in Stockbridge, Mass., where a large museum devoted to his work opened in 1993.
+An enormously popular illustrator who was and continues to be one of America's favorite artists, Rockwell specialized in warm and humorous scenes of everyday small-town American life.
+Best known for his magazine covers, especially those for the Saturday Evening Post (323 in all from 1916 to 1963), he developed a style of finely drawn realism with a wealth of anecdotal detail.
+During World War II, his posters on the Four Freedoms were widely circulated.
+In the 1960s his illustrations tended to have more liberal themes, as in The Problem We Live With ( Look magazine, 1964), which shows an African-American schoolgirl being escorted by officers past a wall scrawled with an ugly racial epithet.
+Scorned during his life by some art critics as a mere illustrator, he was posthumously recognized as a significant American artist.
+Rockwell lived the last 25 years of his life in Stockbridge, Mass., where a large museum devoted to his work opened in 1993.

 More on Norman Rockwell from Fact Monster:

 See more Encyclopedia articles on: American and Canadian Art: Biographies